AdoptOpenJDK/openjdk-website/CONTRIBUTING.md

 ## Getting set up to make changes on your fork (requires Node.js)

-1. Install the `gulp` CLI
+1. Install the project devDependencies

     ```bash
-    npm install --global gulp-cli
-    ```

-2. Install the project devDependencies

-    ```bash
     npm install
     ```

-3. Start the auto-build scripts and BrowserSync (opens a new `localhost:3000` browser tab).
+1. Start the auto-build scripts and BrowserSync (opens a new `localhost:3000` browser tab).
 Leave this process running during development.

     ```bash
     npm start